CandyZQ/CS308_CellSociety/README.md

 ====

 This project implements a cellular automata simulator.
+> This is the link to the [assignment](http://www.cs.duke.edu/courses/compsci308/current/assign/02_simulation/)

+Names:
+- Hannah Taubenfeld
+- Tharun Mani Raj
-Names: Hannah Taubenfeld, Tharun Mani Raj, Cady Zhou
+- Cady Zhou

 ### Timeline